 - All international applicants must ensure they can fulfil the University of Birmingham’s international student entry requirements, which includes English language requirements.
 For further information please visit https://www.birmingham.ac.uk/postgraduate/pgt/requirements-pgt/international/index.aspx.

 - Please be aware that CENTA funding will only cover University fees at the level of support for Home-fee eligible students.
 The University is only able to waive the difference on the international fee level for a maximum of two successful international applicants.

 Pre-processing of weather forecasts and observations for India, South Africa and Brazil.
 Implementation and evaluation of EMOS postprocessing for the three study regions.
 Analysis of dependence of forecast skill on spatial scale.

 Implementation of the VIC hydrological model for all three study regions.
 Assessment of the VIC model performance using observed meteorological drivers, and optimisation of model parameters.

 VIC simulations with raw and postprocessed meteorological forecasts.
 Assessment of the added value of postprocessing of the precipitation forecasts in the context of simulating extremely low and high river flows, and soil moisture drought.

-Angus, M., Widmann, M., Orr, A., Leckebusch, G., Mittermaier, M., and Ashrit.
-R. (2022).
-A comparison of Univariate Quantile Mapping and Ensemble Member Output Statistics for postprocessing precipitation forecasts over India, in prep.
+- Angus, M., Widmann, M., Orr, A., Ashrit.
+R., Leckebusch, G., and Mitra, A..
+(2022).
+A comparison of two statistical postprocessing methods for heavy precipitation forecasts over India during the summer monsoon.
+In prep.

 The project is fully resilient against impacts of Covid-19.
 There is no fieldwork involved.
 The BlueBEAR supercomputer on which the modelling and analysis will be done can be accessed remotely.
 Supervision meetings can be hold on Zoom if needed.
 The team of four supervisors ensures resilience of the supervision in case supervisors get ill.